 - Advocate for equitable distribution of infrastructure funding - Advocate when appropriate for direct funding allocations for specific infrastructure projects - Advocate for an 80/20 federal to local funding structure.

-Action: Advocate for language allowing NEPA to pre-empt CEQA for new transportation and infrastructure projects in Stockton.
+Action: Advocate for language allowing for new transportation and infrastructure projects in Stockton.